-For many students in the UK and around the world the end of year exams are stressful enough as it is, but not having the right stationery will add to the pressure, and will make the whole experience that much worse.
-You want to make sure you have all the items you need so that focusing on the task in hand is the number one priority during your exams.
+For many students in the UK and around the world the end of year exams are stressful enough as it is.
+Not having the right stationery will add to the pressure, and will make the whole experience that much worse.
+You want to make sure you have all the items you need so that focusing on the task at hand is the number one priority during your exams.
 Realizing that you are missing something essential in the middle of your exam will just add panic and stress to the situation, which is exactly what you are looking to avoid.

 This list outlines the top 10 essential items every student needs for their end of year exams.
 Make sure you are well prepared and have everything on the list well in advance.
 All those hours of revision and preparation need not be wasted because of something so easily avoided!

 Note that we have written pens, not just pen.
-The last thing you want is to run out of ink during your exam and have no other pens to hand.
-Not only will you have to disrupt your other students exam by asking for another pen, but it will also break your flow and concentration.
-We suggest using black or blue ink pens as these tend to be preferred and some examiners won’t actually allow you to use other colors, such as red.
+The last thing you want is to run out of ink during your exam and have no other pens at hand.
+Not only will you have to disrupt other students’ exams by asking for another pen, but it will break your flow and concentration.
+We suggest using black or blue ink pens, as these tend to be preferred, and some examiners won’t actually allow you to use other colours like red.
 It’s worth getting yourself a pen you are familiar with too.
-It sounds slightly temperamental, but using a comfortable pen for hours on end can really make the difference – especially with big essay-based questions.
+It sounds slightly temperamental, but using a comfortable pen for hours on end can really make the difference– especially with essay-based questions.

 You may also want to bring some colored pencils with you in case you need them, such as for geography exams.
 If you’re allowed to take notes in your exam, colours are a fantastic way of memory association too.

-Bringing in an eraser is always a good idea in case you need to make any changes to your answers, especially in multiple choice exams and exams that require additional workings (like maths and physics).
-Be sure to take any wrapping off beforehand and make sure your eraser is totally plain, as branded or patterned rubbers are usually not allowed.
+Bringing in an eraser is always a good idea in case you need to make any changes to your answers.
+This is especially the case in multiple choice exams and exams that require additional workings (like maths and physics).
+Be sure to take any wrapping off beforehand and make sure your eraser is totally plain.
+Usually, branded or patterned rubbers are usually not allowed.